Disc Golf is an amazing recreational sport that is quickly gaining in popularity with each passing day. So, if it’s so great, then what is it?

 Putters: As the name suggests this disc is used for short range putts into the basket.
 It has a dome-like profile allowing for more glide and loft.

 Midrange: This disc is used to approach the basket from the fairway.
 It has a slimmer profile and a slightly thicker rim to allow for more aerodynamic distance.

 Drivers: Drivers have a very slim and sleek profile similar to that of a discus.
 It has a wide rim on the underside to accommodate a firm grip for maximum distance from the tee box.

 Scorecard – intended to mark players and their performance.
 In competitions scorecard is as a confirming document.
-We are offering everyone to use electronic scorecard (DISC CADDY or UDISC) on your mobile phones.
+We are offering everyone to use electronic scorecard (Disc Golf Metrix) on your mobile phones.